matfax/klassindex/README.md

 ### Run Time Library

-**K**lassIndex provides a library to load the statically compiled index from the generated classes and to process them.
+**K**lassIndex provides a library to access the statically compiled index from the generated classes and to process them.

-## Why KlassIndex?
+## Why KlassIndex

 ### Speed